rwxrob/zet/20211115160539/README.md

 * Adapted Terraform and/or Ansible

-Cloud native administrators are forced to learn one or all of these since there is no agreement in the industry as to a standard.
-Moreover, the industry is full of overly-hyped frameworks and "package managemers" vying for dominance while failing to meet even minimal requirements for air-gapped security and sustainability.
+Cloud native administrators are forced to learn one or all of these since there is no agreement in the industry as to any standard.
+Moreover, the industry is full of overly-hyped frameworks and "package managers" vying for dominance while failing to meet even minimal requirements for air-gapped security and sustainability.
 This situation, brought about by attempting to force imperative IT business processes into declarative "solutions," has created chaos and a climate of conflict and shame for those refusing to use the Kubernetes application management "standards" when, in fact, the safest and most sustainable approach is to keep things simple: just use Kubernetes resource files and `kubectl` and follow a conventional methodology.

 Amidst the chaos, a common set of admin practices seems mandatory so that each application is looked after in a way that is implementation